ofir-tan/School-Super-Data-Structure/README.md

 ## Basic methods:
 - Import data from files.
+- Remove student/worker - logarithmic complexity.
 - Add new student/worker - logarithmic complexity.
-- Remove student/worker - logarithmic complexity.
 - Search student/worker - constant time (worst case!).
+- Get vector of workers by type (RTTI) - linear complexity.
+- Print details of all workers (sorted alphabetically) - linear complexity.
 - Print details of all students (sorted alphabetically) - linear complexity.
-- Print details of all workers (sorted alphabetically) - linear complexity.

 ## Statistical methods:
 **All of the following methods operate in time complexity of O(1).**
 - Get the worker with the highest salary.